-We are offering Series A units and Series B units as described in this prospectus supplement and the accompanying prospectus through Oppenheimer & Co.
-Inc., the underwriter of this offering.
-We have entered into an underwriting agreement with the underwriter which provides that the underwriter must buy all of the units if it buys any of them.
-Our units are offered subject to a number of conditions, including:
+We are offering 2,050,000 Series A units and 8,000,000 Series B units as described in this prospectus supplement and the accompanying prospectus through Oppenheimer & Co.
+Inc., as representative of the underwriters of this offering.
+We have entered into an underwriting agreement with the underwriters which provides that the underwriters must buy all of the units if they buy any of them.